-The best advice is to make your yoga part of your morning ritual.
-This means getting to bed 15 minutes earlier so your yoga practise does not cut into your sleep time.
+The best advice is to make yoga part of your morning ritual.
+This means getting to bed 15 minutes earlier so your yoga practice does not cut into your sleep time.
 The second piece of advice is to sit down with your weekly calendar and begin to cross out any activity that is not serving you anymore (this takes being brutally honest).

 Perhaps start by making a commitment to practice for 10 minutes a day (If you think you don’t have 10 minutes to spare, use the time you spend browsing social media, instead).

 Whatever Yoga routine you follow, there are certain accessories that every Yogi needs to own.
 A good yoga mat is the first accessory every individual considers buying even before starting with doing Yoga.

 I had a chat with Chris who’s a Yoga teacher at Origym in Bootle, and he shared his top tips on starting a Yoga Practice at Home: